 This study follows on from several previous investigations published by Greenpeace as part of its Detox campaign, which identified that hazardous chemicals are present in textile and leather products as a result of their use during manufacture.

 Greenpeace International has commissioned a new investigation that delves even further into the hazardous chemicals used in the production of high street fashion.

-You can find here the latest reports related to our toxics campaign.
+Here you can find the reports related to our Toxics campaign.